alessiofrittoli/server-sent-events/README.md

 ##### Writing into the stream

-By using the method `ServerSentEvents.push()` you can write and push any serializeable data to the client.\
+By using the method `ServerSentEvents.write()` you can write and push any serializeable data to the client.\
 This method will serialize your data before sending it to the client by using `JSON.stringify()`.\
 The data is then read by the client by listening to the default `message` event on the `EventSource` instance (See **_[Reading server-sent events data](#reading-server-sent-events-data)_** for more information about reading received data).